The True Cost of Non-Compliance

 Liability Risk

-Non-compliance and ethical failure of an AI system leads to considerable liability risks which not only incur regulatory fines, but may also result in considerable costs for court proceedings and legal counsel and representation.
+Non-compliance and ethical AI failure leads to considerable liability risks which not only incur regulatory fines, but may also result in considerable costs for court proceedings and legal counsel and representation.
 Costs stemming from liabilities may also include reparations to harmed parties such as victims of biased and discriminatory outcomes of AI or other consumer-related failures.

 The liability risk is not to be taken lightly.
 The commission has proposed a liability directive which aims to protect people who have been harmed by AI failure specifically.
 The directive addresses gaps and complexities in current legislation pertaining to risks and challenges unique to AI powered technologies.
 Consequently, the new liability directive will reduce the burden of proof and ultimately facilitate lawsuits against organisations and their AI systems.